silentorb/marloth-story/books/fairytale/part1.md

 James simply groaned.

 "Come on James!
 Everyone's already having breakfast!
 And then this fellow comes along with servants and everything!
+And then Mr. Tralvorkemen returns from his trip and drops his luggage in shock!
-You've got to get up and see it!"
+You've got to get up and see all of it!"

-Before James could form the proper sort of retort for someone trying to sleep instead of think, Miles had lifted him to his feet and was shoving him out of the room.
+Before James could form the proper retort for someone trying to sleep instead of think, Miles had lifted him to his feet and was shoving him out of the room.